this-is-angular/ngrx-essentials-course/docs/chapter-2.md

 1. Open a preferred directory of yours
 2. Run the following command `ng new finance-logger`
 3. You can select a number of options, add routing, SCSS, and so on.
-Those options are irrelevant tou this tutorial
+Those options are irrelevant to this tutorial
 4. Wait a bit
 5. Application has been created